florent37/Flutter-AssetsAudioPlayer/README.md

 <a href='https://ko-fi.com/A160LCC' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://az743702.vo.msecnd.net/cdn/kofi1.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>

-Play music/audio stored in assets files directly from Flutter.
+Play music/audio stored in assets files (simultaneously) directly from Flutter.

 No needed to copy songs to a media cache, with assets_audio_player you can open them directly from the assets.